Basic Reference on the Web

 Smithsonian Folkways: Nonprofit record label of the Smithsonian Institution.
 "Dedicated to supporting cultural diversity and increased understanding among peoples through the documentation, preservation, and dissemination of sound."
 Genres include folk, bluegrass, jazz, world music, prose, and more.

-SongLyrics.com: Identify song lyrics with a portion of the song.
-Also search for artist or album.
+SongLyrics.com: "Massive collection of song lyrics."
+Search by artist, title, album, and genre.
+Identify song lyrics with a portion of the song.

 Virginia Tech Multimedia Music Dictionary: Dictionary of musical terms, including some terms from other languages.
 Thorough coverage and depth, cross reference links within definitions.
 Use index, no keyword searching.